PCF Introduction, Background & Philosophy

 Public health interventions should not be developed based on a theoretical model alone.
 The process started with a detailed situation assessment supported by research and consistent everyday observations.
 Application of a Theory of Change led to the common understanding of how change occurs, creating awareness on different values among stakeholders, generating ownership of National Strategic Plans and GF applications, thus supporting the decision-making process on which solutions should be prioritized for bigger impact.

 To formulate a new National Strategic Plan, an assessment of the performance of the current strategic plan needs to take place.
-Application of the People-Centred Framework approach facilitated a systematic process to country-led, data-driven, and people-centred planning, prioritization, and decision-making.
+Application of the People-Centred Framework approach facilitates a systematic process to country-led, data-driven, and people-centred planning, prioritization, and decision-making.
 The approach includes three major components (1) analysis of evidence along the continuum of care, (2) prioritization of interventions in order to optimize the impact of investments, and (3) program needs are the basis for evidence generation.